About the Centre for Implementation Science

 - A dedicated team of experts in patient and public involvement (PPI), led by Professor Diana Rose, co-director of the Service User Research Enterprise (SURE).
 They aim to evaluate the effect of patient and public involvement on the work of CLAHRC South London.
 The team also works with other CLAHRC South London researchers on PPI activities.

 - A capacity building team, led by Dr Rachel Allen, which develops training for health professionals, researchers, patients and service users in implementation and improvement science, and applied health services research.
-This includes a new MSc in Implementation and Improvement Science, an annual Implementation Science Masterclass, and an advice service for those developing their own quality improvement or implementation projects.
+This includes an annual Implementation Science Masterclass and an implementation science research conference.
+They also run an advice service for those developing their own quality improvement or implementation projects.

 - Administrative and communications staff who offer support to all CLAHRC South London researchers, led by Dr Jane Stafford.